The Photo Essay - A Recipe for Success

 Likewise I wouldn't call it a powerful character-based portrait, but it is interesting to me from a cultural point of view.

-However, since the sixties I think it’s fair to say that the V sign is a symbol of peace in western culture.
+However, since the sixties I think it’s fair to say that the V sign has become a symbol of peace in western culture.

-As the form of the photo essay I’m outlining here is so well suited to commercial photojournalism the environmental portrait is usually most successful when it contains strong eye contact.
+As the form of the photo essay I’m outlining here is so well suited to commercial photojournalism it’s reasonable to say that the environmental portrait is usually most successful when it contains strong eye contact.